-Zygomatic Dental Implants
+Zygomatic Dental Implants in Sydney

-Zygomatic implants provide a secure foundation for full-arch tooth replacement when traditional implants or bone grafting aren’t possible.
-Dr Kristian van Mourik offers zygomatic implant surgery with high long-term success rates and rapid restoration.
+Zygomatic dental implants provide a secure foundation for full-arch upper jaw tooth replacement when traditional implants or bone grafting are not possible.
+Dr. Kristian van Mourik performs zygomatic implant surgery in Sydney with high long-term success rates.
+Dental implants without bone grafting are available for patients with severe upper jaw bone loss.

 Contact Us